quantumlib/OpenFermion/docker/README.md

 Dockerfile for building the OpenFermion image (docker/dockerfile) and run

 ```
         docker build -t openfermion_docker .
 ```

-where "openfermion_docker" is just an arbitrary name and one could replace it with any name she deems sensible.
-Here we will use kickass_openfermion as an example.
+where "openfermion_docker" is just an arbitrary name.
 It takes a few minutes to build the image.
 What the Dockerfile does is to start from a base image of Ubuntu and install OpenFermion, its plugins and the necessary applications needed for running these programs.
 To run the image, use

 ```
         docker run -it openfermion_docker
 ```

 and the terminal enters a new environment which emulates a Ubuntu OS with